mongodb/mongodb-kubernetes/docs/dev/e2e-faq.md

 * `e2e_ops_manager_task_group`: the task group for all OM Custom Resource related tests

 # Choose the correct tag

-The tag assigned to e2e test affects which build variant will be chosen for the test for Evergreen builds run in Github PRs.
-For example
+If your test is supposed to be run during patches, then make sure you add the `patch-run` tag to it, like in tis example:

 ```
 - name: e2e_replica_set_tls_prefer
-  tags: ["openshift-om-qa"]
+  tags: ["patch-run"]
   exec_timeout_secs: 1200
   commands:
   - func: "e2e_test"